Qarj/WebImblaze/README.md

 it somewhere.
 For simplicity, ensure that there are no spaces in the path.
 For this example, we'll put it here: `C:\ChromeDriver\chromedriver.exe`

+#### Run the Selenium WebDriver example
+1. Open a command prompt as an administrator and issue the following command:

+    ```
+    perl webinject.pl -d chromedriver --binary C:\ChromeDriver\chromedriver.exe examples\selenium.xml
+    ```

+You should see Chrome open along with a process chromedriver.exe in the taskbar.

+After the tests run, you will see in the `output` folder that screenshots for each step are automatically taken.

 ### Linux

 1. First obtain ChromeDriver and put it in a folder called ~/selenium by running these commands